In this article

 What you can do today: Easy math.
 Multiply your child’s age by $2,000 for an estimate of what you should probably have saved so far.
 For a shortcut, see the handy chart we made, below.

-If you’re able to contribute more than this, doing so could help protect against rising tuition and the possibility that you don’t get as much financial aid as you hoped.
+If you’re able to contribute more than this, extra savings help protect against rising tuition and the possibility that you don’t get as much financial aid as you hoped.
 On the other hand, if money’s tight, don’t get discouraged.
-Start saving what you can and consider increasing the contribution when you get raises (and possibly asking family to chip in at holidays).
+Start saving what you can and consider increasing the contribution when your income increases (and possibly asking family to chip in at holidays).

 What you can do today: Pause and really let that sink in.
 Starting early is likely to be the easiest way for you to hit your goals.